Freelancing in Asia is a relatively new concept. We are glad to read that Jennifer Brindisi has taken to it like a duck to water.

 But the flip side to being my own boss is that I am also my own employee.
 Without a team around me, it is hard to know when to take a break and I always feel as though I should be working harder.
 Like all consultants, I am immensely grateful to my clients and eager to keep them satisfied.
 I still think in terms of what is reasonable for an agency to deliver, only now I am an agency of one.
 Defining boundaries for myself is hard, but it is making me a more efficient and disciplined professional.

 Freelancing has also made me more self-sufficient.
 The best feedback I get from clients is none at all: they are satisfied with my output.
 Learning to correctly interpret that silence has taken time.
 In the meantime I have missed swivelling round in my chair and sense-checking ideas with colleagues.
 But knowing that I can succeed independently – that my unfiltered judgement is considered sound by my clients – is immensely satisfying.
 If I return to a salaried role, I will do so with greater confidence in my capabilities.

 Most importantly, self-employment has given me a deeper appreciation for my past employers.
-Shopping for my health insurance, selecting my co-working space and solving my computer conundrums have all been instructive experiences, but collectively a hassle.
 Only now do I realise all the resources that I used to take for granted as a salaried employee.
 I also have a new respect for my friends and former employers who started their own businesses and manage to employ others in addition to themselves.